pliroco/sign-in-with-pliro-example/README.md

-# oidc-example
+# Example Sign in with Pliro integration

-This repo contains an example implementation of signing in customers with Pliro and managing access to the content of a fictional newspaper called **The Greenfield Times**.
+This repo contains an example integration demonstrating how to sign customers into the website of a fictional newspaper called "The Greenfield Times", and manage access to its content.

-You can try this application live at [greenfieldtimes.news].
+You can try the application live at [greenfieldtimes.news].
 The site is using Pliro's test environment which allows you to create a subscription without incurring any costs.